-Essentially, your brain wants to fool you into thinking that this person you’re hooked to is ideal long enough for you to jump their bones and have kids with them.
+Essentially, your brain wants to fool you into thinking that this person you’re hooked to is ideal, long enough for you to have kids with them.

 Finding a mate and reproducing is too important a task, evolutionarily speaking, to think rationally about the shortcomings of your potential partner.

-On the other hand, if you’re rejected you sink into the depths of despair and if you’re accepted as a long-term mate you’re elated.
+On the contrary, if you’re rejected you sink into the depths of despair and if you’re accepted as a long-term mate, you’re elated.

 In this stage, you ask yourself questions like, “Can I trust my partner?”
 “Will they be there for me?”
 Can I spend the rest of my life with them?”

-If you know you’re not a good fit but hold on to the relationship, you begin to harbour the feelings of resentment that would eventually break down the relationship anyway.
+If you know you’re not a good fit but hold on to the relationship, you begin to harbour the feelings of resentment that will eventually break down the relationship.

-In the attachment stage, endorphins and hormones vasopressin and oxytocin flood your body creating an overall sense of well-being and security that is conducive to a lasting relationship.3
+In the attachment stage, endorphins and hormones vasopressin and oxytocin flood your body creating an overall sense of well-being and security conducive to a lasting relationship.3

 The attachment stage, therefore, evolved to motivate individuals to remain together long enough to complete their parenting duties.